 - Ability to regularly attend scheduled shift, be punctual for scheduled shift and meetings, and be in a condition suitable for assuming responsibilities of position.

-- Manual/physical dexterity allowing for performance of routine office functions such as copying, filing, phone use, computer use, faxing, etc.
+- Manual/Physical dexterity allowing for performance of routine office functions and household-type tasks such as phone use, computer use, filing, faxing, copying, cooking, cleaning, etc.

 - Bloodborne Pathogens training is required on first day of employment and annually thereafter.

 - Must complete Mandatory Abuse Training within the first 30 days of employment and annually thereafter.

 - Provides emergency first-aid, as needed, and must have and maintain standard first-aid/CPR certification.

 - Must obtain National Provider Identification Number through the National Plan and Provider Enumeration System.

 - May involve exposure to communicable diseases, including a variety of illnesses and infections such as the common cold, TB, Hepatitis, flu, meningitis, and HIV.

 - May involve exposure to upset, angry, severely traumatized or emotionally disturbed children, adolescents and families.

 - May involve time in excess of routine schedule and/or overtime, including evening/overnight, weekend hours, and/or holidays.